Jacksonville Fraudulent Use of Credit Cards Lawyer

 Fraudulent Use of a Credit Card

 Fraudulent Use of a Credit Card is a common offense that comes with serious repercussions.
 The Legislature continues to enact laws to fight credit card fraud, but legislation often ensnares more people then intended.
-If you've been accused or arrested for Credit Card Fraud, give the experienced Jacksonville criminal defense lawyers of SLG Law a call today to discuss your particular case.
+If you've been accused or arrested for Credit Card Fraud, give the experienced Jacksonville criminal defense lawyer of LGL a call today to discuss your particular case.

 Fraudulent Use of a Credit Card typically arises when someone is accused of making a purchase using someone else's credit card without that person's permission.
 Often, these allegations come from an employer who accuses the employee of making purchases on the company credit card that were not authorized.
 Other times, a family member makes accusations that a purchase was made without their permission.
 Oftentimes, the accuser admits that the accused had authorization to make other purchases, but they allege the person made some unauthorized purchases.
 Regardless of your situation, if you've been accused of fraudulent use of a credit card, call our experience Jacksonville criminal defense attorneys for a free consultation on your case.